decretist/Dissertation/Conclusion/alt-conclusion.md

 ---
 The first result of the investigation presented in this dissertation is positive.
-It is that the case statements or *themata* were written by a single author whose words appear nowhere else in the *Decretum*.
-The author of the case statements was *not* the author of the first- or second-recension *dicta* or of the *dicta* in *de Penitentia*.
+It is that the case statements or *themata* were written by a single author who was *not* the author of the first- or second-recension *dicta* or of the *dicta* in *de Penitentia*.
 I have designated this single author of the case statements Gratian 0 to distinguish him from Gratian 1 and Gratian 2, the authors of the first- and second-recension *dicta* hypothesized by Winroth, and I take Gratian 0 to be *the* historical Gratian.
 That the case